-Julia Ushakova-Stein focuses her practice on U.S. tax planning and tax controversy matters, with an emphasis on international tax planning and restructurings, M&A (inbound and outbound), and transfer pricing.
-She represents clients from a diverse set of industries and geographic areas of the U.S. and a number of foreign countries.
-Her clients range in size from high technology start-ups to large Fortune 500 companies.
+Julia Ushakova-Stein focuses her practice on U.S. tax planning and tax controversy matters, with an emphasis on international tax planning (inbound and outbound) and restructurings, M&A, and transfer pricing.
+She represents clients from a diverse set of industries and geographic areas.
+She has represented a number of Fortune 500 companies in U.S. federal income tax matters and has successfully represented clients in federal tax controversies at all levels.

-Fenwick is first tier in Tax Planning, Tax Transactional, and Transfer Pricing, according to International Tax Review.
-Fenwick & West was named San Francisco Tax Firm of the Year seven times by International Tax Review.
-Fenwick also was U.S. Tax Litigation Firm of the Year three times, and received multiple ITR M&A tax awards including “Americas M&A Tax Firm of the Year.”
+Fenwick & West is first tier in Tax Planning, Tax Transactional and Transfer Pricing, according to International Tax Review.
+Fenwick is consistently named San Francisco Tax Firm of the Year by International Tax Review.
+Fenwick has also been named U.S. Tax Litigation Firm of the Year numerous times and U.S. Tax Court Firm of the Year, and received multiple ITR M&A tax awards including “Americas M&A Tax Firm of the Year.”

 During law school, Julia served as the Supervising, Development and Executive Editor for the Berkeley Business Law Journal.